cudmore/pie-analysis/video-player/readme.md

 Pillow==5.3.0
 ```

-If having problems with opencv, try both installing into Python 'pip3 install opencv-python' and/or installing with brew with 'brew install opencv'.
+If having problems with opencv, try both installing into Python 'pip3 install opencv-python' and/or installing with brew with 'brew install opencv3 --with-python3'.

-In general, the opencv version is 'opencv-python==3.4.3.18'.
+The opencv version should be 'opencv-python==3.4.3.18' or newer.

 <a name="install"></a>
 ## Install